 What can we learn from this?

-2. We need alternatives to our current suite of products that produce greenhouse gases – renewables to replace fossil fuels in energy and heat production, technology powered by electricity, food that results in smaller methane emissions, and so on.
+- We need alternatives to our current suite of products that produce greenhouse gases.
+We need renewables to replace fossil fuels in energy and heat production, technology powered by electricity, food that results in smaller methane emissions, and so on.
 We have a lot of the answers we need already.
-However, the list of alternatives needed for climate action is longer than the list of alternatives needed for CFCs, and more of the list – including big ticket items like cheap, large scale energy storage – is still under development
+However, the list of alternatives needed for climate action is longer than the list of alternatives needed for CFCs.
+More of the list – including big ticket items like cheap, large scale energy storage – is still under development.

-3. Greenhouse gas producing technologies are a more diffuse target than CFC-containing aerosols, refrigerators and air-conditioners.
+- Greenhouse gas producing technologies are a more diffuse target than CFC-containing aerosols, refrigerators and air-conditioners.
 Often the choice is about which products do more or less harm (rather than some or none, which was the choice for CFC-containing products).
 Making informed choices is difficult and this makes it harder for consumer action to have an impact.
 Nonetheless, many companies are driving increased market share through promoting their green credentials.
-A caveat is the growing need for regulation to prevent greenwashing so that consumers can rely on the information they receive on how they can slow climate change by exercising their purchasing power.
-(Sometimes we do need governments that tell us what to do.
+A caveat is the growing need for regulation to prevent greenwashing, so consumers can rely on the information they receive on how they can slow climate change by exercising their purchasing power.

 What can you do to help fight climate change?